rareview/page-as-404/readme.md

 By using WordPress's built-in Pages feature, you can design and serve a feature-rich 404 page, making full use of WordPress content and navigation blocks.
 And you can edit and maintain it as easily as any other Page.

-Just activate this plugin, then select your desired Page from the dropdown list on the Settings &amp;rarr; Reading page.
+Just activate this plugin, then select your desired page from the dropdown list on the Settings → Reading page.

 ## Installation

 1. Upload and activate the plugin in the usual way
 1. Create and publish a Not Found page.
-1. Go to your site&#x27;s Settings &amp;rarr; Reading page
+1. Go to your site&#x27;s Settings → Reading page
 1. Choose your Not Found page from the dropdown list.
 1. Save your updated Settings.